Multidimensional Stability of Waves Travelling Through Rectangular Lattices in Rational Directions: Coordinate System

 Before we can describe the relation between $\theta$ and $v$, we need to introduce a number of operators.
 First of all, for any $\vartheta \in \Real$ and any $1 \le p \le \infty$, we write

 for the bounded linear operator that acts as

-This operator is well-defined as a consequence of the fact that the adjoint eigenfunction $\psi(\xi)$ decays at an exponential rate as $\xi \to \pm \infty$.
+in which we have recalled the function $\psi(\xi)$ that spans the kernel of the adjoint operator $\mathcal{L}^*_0$, normalized by \sref{eq:mr:normalizatonConditionOnPsi}.
+The operator $Q_{\vartheta}$ is well-defined as a consequence of the fact that $\psi(\xi)$ decays at an exponential rate as $\xi \to \pm \infty$.
 This decay also allows us to view $Q_{\vartheta}$ as a bounded linear map

 by writing

 In particular, $Q_{\vartheta}$ acts only on the direction of propagation of the wave.
 Associated to $Q_{\vartheta}$, we can introduce the operator

 which can be seen either as a bounded linear map